Concordium/concordium-rust-smart-contracts/CTS1.rst

 ``TokenAmount``
 ^^^^^^^^^^^^^^^

-An amount of a token type.
+An amount of a token type is an unsigned 64bit integer represented in WASM by the type ``i64``.
-It is represented in WASM as an unsigned integer ``i64`` (8 bytes little endian).
+It is serialized using 8 bytes little endian.

 .. _CTS-ReceiveHookName: